-- b) the extension or creation of a public road allowance is required; - c) the extension or creation of municipal services is required; and - d) agreements or conditions are required by Markham with regard to any part of the remaining lands. - 10.3.1.2 That in addition to the criteria outlined in Section 51 of the Planning Act, the following criteria also apply when reviewing a plan of subdivision or condominium plan: - a) conformity with the policies of this Plan; - b) conformity with adjacent plans of subdivision; - c) the sustainable design and development policies for new communities referred to in Section 6.2.2.2; - d) natural and cultural heritage resources and archaeological resources are preserved and protected in accordance with Sections 3.1, 4.5 and 4.6; and - e) provision of adequate transit and community facilities as required by this Plan. - 10.3.1.3 To require as a condition of approval pursuant to the Planning Act, the owner of the lands subject to a plan of subdivision to enter into one or more agreements to secure the matters associated with the subdivision of land, which may be registered against the title of the subject lands. - To include a lapsing date in accordance with Section 51(32) of the Planning Act for approval of a draft plan of subdivision. - To consider an extension of the approval of a draft plan of subdivision prior to the lapsing date established in Section 10.3.1.4. - 10.3.1.6 That if approval of a draft plan of subdivision lapses, opportunities for achieving Markham's growth management targets identified in Chapter 2 of this Plan shall be considered as part of the development approval process for subsequent development applications on the site. - 10.3.1.7 That approval of any development on lands designated for residential use will be conditional upon the availability of, or the ability to provide, municipal services, public school and park sites and such other services as are deemed necessary. - 10.3.1.8 That all new residential development as well as major redevelopment involving relotting of existing residential subdivisions shall only be on the basis of plans of subdivision or severance to be approved by Markham and other appropriate authorities. - 10.3.1.9 That in accordance with Section 50 of the Planning Act, Markham may exempt all or parts of a registered plan of subdivision from part lot control to permit the conveyance of portions of lots or blocks for a period of not more than two years. - 10.3.1.10 That in accordance with Section 50 of the Planning Act, Markham may pass a by-law to designate any plan of subdivision, or part thereof that has not been registered for eight years or more, not to be a registered plan of subdivision.
+d) natural and cultural heritage resources and archaeological resources are preserved and protected in accordance with Sections 3.1, 4.5 and 4.6; and

+- e) provision of adequate transit and community facilities as required by this Plan. - 9.3.1.3 To require as a condition of approval pursuant to the Planning Act, the owner of the lands subject to a plan of subdivision to enter into one or more agreements to secure the matters associated with the subdivision of land, which may be registered against the title of the subject lands. - 9.3.1.4 To include a lapsing date in accordance with Section 51(32) of the Planning Act for approvals of draft plans of subdivision. - That if approval of a draft plan of subdivision lapses, opportunities for 9.3.1.5 achieving Markham's growth management targets identified in Chapter 2 of this Plan shall be considered as part of the development review process for subsequent development applications on the site. - 9.3.1.6 That approval of any development on lands designated for residential use will be conditional upon the availability of, or the ability to provide, municipal services, park and public school facilities and such other services as are deemed necessary. - 9.3.1.7 That all new residential development as well as major redevelopment involving relotting of existing residential subdivisions shall only be on the basis of plans of subdivision or severance to be approved by Markham and other appropriate authorities. - 9.3.1.8 That in accordance with Section 50 of the Planning Act, Markham may exempt all or parts of a registered plan of subdivision from part lot control to permit the conveyance of portions of lots or blocks for a period of not more than two years. - 9.3.1.9 That in accordance with Section 50 of the Planning Act, Markham may pass a by-law to designate any plan of subdivision, or part thereof that has not been registered for eight years or more, not to be a registered plan of subdivision.

-10.3.2 Consents
+9.3.2 Consents